AaronMHurst/python_egaf/README.md

 ![EGAF Nuclides](EGAF_nuclides.png?raw=true "Schematic of nuclear chart relevant to EGAF nuclides")

-The `pyEGAF` package provides users with a convenient means for access and analysis of the thermal neutron-capture data in EGAF including decay schemes and associated properties for all compound nuclides as well as a capability to search for by &gamma;-ray energy for forensics applications.
+The `pyEGAF` package provides users with a convenient means for access and analysis of the thermal neutron-capture data in EGAF including decay schemes and associated properties for all compound nuclides, as well as a capability to search for by &gamma;-ray energy for forensics applications.
 After building, installation, and testing of the project, refer to the examples provided in the `Jupyter` notebook for an overview regarding some of the available methods.

 # Building and installation